Introduction to Hbase Interview Questions And Answers

 HLog is the write-ahead log file, also known as WAL and HFile is the real data storage file.
 Data is first written to the write-ahead log file and also written in MemStore.Once MemStore is full, the contents of the MemStore are flushed to the disk into HFiles.

-This has been a guide to List Of Hbase Interview Questions and answers so that the candidate can crackdown these Hbase Interview Questions easily.
+This has been a guide to List of Hbase Interview Questions and Answers.
+Here we have covered the few commonly asked interview questions with their detailed answers to help candidates crack interviews with ease.
 You may also look at the following articles to learn more –